Social Justice Committee

 Feeding the Homeless*

-Our church volunteers provide 75 lunches for MainSpring House in Brockton and 25 for Evelyn House, a shelter for the homeless women and their children in Stoughton.
+Our church volunteers provide 75 lunches for MainSpring House in Brockton, 25 for Evelyn House (a shelter for the homeless women and their children in Stoughton), and 35 for Conway House, a shelter for homeless families in Middleboro.
 We gather the lunches on the first Thursday of each month by 9 a.m. which are then brought to the shelter by two of our volunteers.
 You can help in many ways, including donating baked goods, other food items, and paper goods as needed, preparing some lunches or simply donating money toward the cost of the lunches, which is about $100 per month for 100 lunches.

 Please contact Betty Gilson (gillyflower@veizon.net) for further information.